Design and execution of the pharmaceutical research team of tomorrow

 But the more drugs are targeted, the more personalized many therapies become.
 With personalization, there are fewer patients to amortize costs, and costs quickly rise.
 The cost of prescription medicines in the United States has risen by 400 percent in four years — much, much faster than the cost of other healthcare.
 The current trajectory is unsustainable financially.
 But not taking advantage of advances in therapeutics to improve human health seems unethical as well.

-The new research- and education-focused School of Pharmacy and Pharmaceutical Sciences is being built from the ground up to address these challenges.
+The research- and education-focused School of Pharmacy and Pharmaceutical Sciences has been built from the ground up to address these challenges.

-The school will focus on the most important problems facing drug development and therapy delivery, while also seizing emerging opportunities in science, new business models and new regulatory models.
+The school focuses on the most important problems facing drug development and therapy delivery, while also seizing emerging opportunities in science, new business models and new regulatory models.

-The school will develop better drugs faster and cheaper, ensuring that therapies are more accessible to the broadest populations.
-Emerging opportunities that the school will focus on include:
+The school is developing better drugs faster and cheaper, ensuring that therapies are more accessible to the broadest populations.
+Emerging opportunities that the school focuses on include:

 - Approaches to de-risking of new drugs through testing in mouse avatars of human disease, robust pre-clinical studies and independent validations of key assays.
 De-risking leads to more efficient and less expensive drug development.